Cobin-Black/Switching-Stages/README.md

   Dawnosuar's Video Reference: https://www.youtube.com/watch?v=KbtcEVCM7bw&list=PLW2qZb6NibUvxZmqSLk1_5E96QT1ULEU4&index=15

 This is my first game I've developed so its not the best thing in the world, but it's a fun enough concept that I might expand upon in the future.

+August 2025 update: I added the .zip file to files so the game can actully be played since I forgot to do that.
+Just need to click on the .zip file I uploaded then do view raw to get it downloaded.
+Unzip it then you should be able to run it on your computer.